 For those considering window sill ideas for modern homes, natural stone is offering a finish that is elegant and timeless.
 One of the ideas that one might want to consider is a bold smooth-surfaced sill.
 A thick slab of natural stone to utilize as the sill makes for a great statement in a modern dwelling.
 It allows plenty of storage to be used on the sill for both aesthetic and convenience purposes.

 Minimalist Decoration Ideas With Window Sills

 Another window sill design to use is on the opposite side of the spectrum.
 A sill that is cropped tight to the window and doesn’t offer much room for decorations to be placed.
 This idea is great for those who prefer minimalism in their modern home aesthetic.
-The use of color of natural stone like absolute black granite or bardiglio gray from Stonexchange can make the sill pop even if the length and width of the sill, itself, is small.
+The use of color of natural stone like Absolute Black Granite or Bardiglio Gray from Stonexchange can make the sill pop even if the length and width of the sill, itself, are small.